-[Add some more on subtle resource limits: e.g. limited opportunities for individuals to learn may be compensated for by cultural transmission.
-Work in the social sciences is relevant here.]
+[Add some more on subtle resource limits: e.g. limited opportunities for an individual to learn may be compensated for by cultural transmission.]

 3 The importance of architectures

 AI has always been concerned with algorithms and representations, but we also need to understand how to put various parts together into complete working systems, within an architecture.
 It is now common in AI and Cognitive Science to think of humans and other animals, and also many intelligent robots and software agents, as having a virtual machine information processing architecture which includes different layers, and which, in the case of animals, evolved at different stages.
 But many different architectures are proposed, and there is no clear framework for comparing and evaluating them.